Outcomes #

 Exceptions do not produce ERRORED measurements — they produce a step-level ERRORED with no measurement row.

-• Run-level: cascade rollup from any ERRORED step or measurement.
+• Run-level: rolls up from any ERRORED step or measurement.

 TERMINATED — operator stopped cleanly #